 In barangay San Antonio on the ‘eerie’ isle of Siquijor, customary physicians parade their material to large groups.
 Plenty of healers and medicine men congregate around a large vessel, reciting and arranging a medicinal mixture that citizens say works.

 One of the most popular festivals in the country happens in the town of Lucban in Quezon district, where homes are decorated with kiping, a leaf formed rice wafers, ornaments, which are later on eaten.

-This ‘coloured carnival’ in Tacloban on Leyte commemorates pre-Spanish customary tattooing applications, although utilising water-constructed paints for the carnivals body decorations.
+This ‘colored carnival’ in Tacloban on Leyte commemorates pre-Spanish customary tattooing applications, although utilizing water-constructed paints for the carnivals body decorations.

 Kadayawan sa Dabaw Festival.